 Tobacco use remains the leading cause of preventable death and disease in the United States and in Arkansas.
-To address this enormous toll, the American Lung Association in Arkansas calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Arkansas' elected officials:

 - Maintain current level of funding for the state's tobacco prevention and cessation program, including the Arkansas Quitline;